FAQ

 Avalanche Science and AIARE courses

-"I am looking at Avalanche Science Guides' courses and I am curious if there is anything you do not teach compared to an AIARE Level 1 course offered by others.
-Just curious what the real difference is I guess."
+"I am looking at Avalanche Science Guides' courses, and I am curious if there is anything you do not teach compared to an AIARE Level 1 course offered by other AAA providers.
+Just curious what the real difference is, I guess."

 ANSWER: